InHouseFactory/RiotConnector/README.md

-# RiotWrapped
+# RiotConnector
-RiotWrapped is a .NET wrapper for the Riot Games API.
+RiotConnector is a .NET wrapper for the Riot Games API.
 It is designed to be easy to use and to provide a simple interface for interacting with the Riot Games API.